conexion-ssh-a-raspberry-pi-desde-windows-con-mremoteng

 mRemoteNG is only available on Windows, and its installer can be downloaded from its website.
 Its code is available at this link.

-In short, a very interesting and recommended tool for the many Windows users who need to connect via SSH to a system like Raspberry Pi.
+In short, a very interesting and recommended tool for the many Windows users who need to connect via SSH to a system like the Raspberry Pi.